-This course provides an understanding of the theory, diagnosis, service, safety handling of refrigerant and repair of automotive heating, ventilation, and air conditioning (HVAC) systems.
+Description: This course provides an understanding of the theory, diagnosis, service, safety handling of refrigerant and repair of automotive heating, ventilation, and air conditioning (HVAC) systems.
 The course presents the operation and function of vacuum, electrical, refrigeration circuits, and computer controls.
 Training is provided on the use of tools and equipment while performing diagnostics, repairs, and service on HVAC systems.

-- 1. Demonstrate an understanding of applicable theories of operation and principles of heating, ventilation and air conditioning (HVAC) systems. - Demonstrate the use of reference training materials, use of appropriate tools, testing and measuring equipment to diagnose, test, inspect, and perform needed repair/service on heating, ventilation and air conditioning (HVAC) systems and components. - 3.
+- 1. Demonstrate an understanding of applicable theories of operation and principles of heating, ventilation and air conditioning (HVAC) systems. - 2.
+Demonstrate the use of reference training materials, use of appropriate tools, testing and measuring equipment to diagnose, test, inspect, and perform needed repair/service on heating, ventilation and air conditioning (HVAC) systems and components. - 3.
 Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety.

-AMT 144B: Paint Prep and Refinish II
+AMT 144B : Paint Prep and Refinish II

-"C" or higher in AMT 134B.
+Prerequisites: "C" or higher in AMT 134B.

-This course is designed to teach the student techniques and methods of painting the auto body.
+Description: This course is designed to teach the student techniques and methods of painting the auto body.
 Emphasis will be placed on paint mixing, matching of colors and different types of paint, and proper paint application.

 - 1. Demonstrate an understanding of applicable procedures to prepare the surface area and techniques used for proper paint application. - 2.
-Demonstrate preparation procedures on surface area to be painted. - 3.
-Perform paint mixing and matching at recommended ratios and demonstrate proper paint application procedures. - 4.
-Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety.
+Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety. - 3.
+Demonstrate preparation procedures on surface area to be painted. - 4.
+Perform paint mixing and matching at recommended ratios and demonstrate proper paint application procedures.

-AMT 145 : Manual Drive Trains and Axles
+AMT 145: Manual Drive Trains and Axles

-This course covers the theory and fundamental operating principles of the modern automotive drive trains and axles.
+Description: This course covers the theory and fundamental operating principles of the modern automotive drive trains and axles.
 Students learn maintenance and repair of C-V shafts, propeller shafts, clutch systems, standard transmissions, standard transaxles, all-wheel drive, four-wheel drive and final drive systems.

-- 1. Demonstrate an understanding of applicable theories of operation and principles of manual drive train and axle systems. - 2.
-Demonstrate an understanding and comply with personal and environmental safety practices and observe all industry standards of safety. - 3.
+1. Demonstrate an understanding of applicable theories of operation and principles of manual drive train and axle systems.

+- 2. Demonstrate an understanding and comply with personal and environmental safety practices and observe all industry standards of safety. - 3.
 Demonstrate the use of reference training materials, use of appropriate tools, testing and measuring equipment to diagnose, test, inspect, and perform needed repair/service on manual drive train and axles systems and components.

-AMT 149 : Automatic Transmission and Transaxle
+AMT 149: Automatic Transmission and Transaxle

-This course covers the fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
+Description: This course covers the fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
 Service, repair, and overhaul procedures are included for a variety of import and domestic automatic transmissions.